Conditions of Participation

 - Projects still at an early planning stage with no implementation results may be entered as well.
 However, they will not be considered for the Energy Globe Awards; instead they will be evaluated by Energy Globe partners willing to offer project financing or startup consulting.

 - In order to be considered for an award, projects must be submitted together with a complete description as described in the question categories provided on the submission form.
-In order to be entered into the Energy Globe online database, at least 25 percent of the total possible assessment points must be reached.

 - The international awards are presented for the categories of Earth, Water, Fire, Air, and Youth.
 A detailed description of these categories is provided here.
 The final decision concerning a project’s category shall remain with Energy Globe.
 All international award winners will receive cash prize of € 10,000, which is divided among winners in all 6 categories